-The Student Development Center focuses and coordinates the provision of career-related, individual and group counseling services.
+The Student Development Centre focuses and coordinates the provision of career-related, individual and group counseling services.
 Those who may wish to discuss personal issues or seek assistance in resolving personal problems will find a sympathetic hearing from faculty, department heads and teachers.
 Alternatively, the chaplain or members of the pastoral staff are available for personal counseling.
-The Chair of the Department of Psychology and Education provides services as counseling consultant to the Student Development Center.